EmployeeIssues.comU.S. Employee Rights in Plain English

 Collective Bargaining Agreement

-An explicit contract of employment negotiated by union representatives and employers who employ members of the same union.
+An explicit contract that establishes the terms and conditions of employment, negotiated by union representatives and employers who employ members of the same union.
 After negotiations, union members typically have the opportunity to accept or decline new collective bargaining agreements through a voting process.
 Collective bargaining agreements may expand the minimum provisions or make up for their absence in Federal and state, labor and employment laws.
-For example, if state employment laws do not require employers to give employee rest or meal breaks, a collective bargaining agreement may do so.
+For example, if state employment laws do not require employers to give employee rest or meal breaks, then collective bargaining agreements may do so.
 Compare to Implied Contract.

 Common Law

-Also called case law or caselaw, it's a body of law based on the outcome of court cases.
+Also called case law, caselaw or decisional law, it's a generally-accepted body of law based on the outcome of court cases.
 Consequently, alleged violations of common law typically must go through the courts for resolution.
 Compare to Doctrine, Public Policy and Precedent.

 Compensatory